Customer Case for

 An integrated solution

 The management started looking for a centralized system that could connect all their stores and departments.
-The two solutions that made it to the final stage of the selection process were SAP B1 and LS NAV.
-After considering all aspects of both, management at ArmyNavy Burger + Burrito chose LS NAV.
-The deciding factor was the fact that with LS NAV, front-end and back-end tasks can be managed through a single platform.
+The two solutions that made it to the final stage of the selection process were SAP B1 and LS Central.
+After considering all aspects of both, management at ArmyNavy Burger + Burrito chose LS Central.
+The deciding factor was the fact that with LS Central, front-end and back-end tasks can be managed through a single platform.

 All the needed functions in the standard version